jgoodhcg/chorechart/README.md

  - [ ] add a first/last name to the people table
  - [ ] constraint for no duplicate names on chores per household
  - [ ] unieuqe constraint on living_situations `(person_id, household_id)`
+ - [ ] constraints for adding chores to households you don't belong to